planariangames/eldritchgambit/Eldritch_Gambit_SRD_Basics.md

 **Imp:** creative… but unlikely, so Check.

-*Mazzy rolls a mere d12 as he has no relevant Class, Origin, or Skill.
+*Mazzy rolls a mere d12 as he has no relevant Career, Origin, or Skill.
 He gets a 2, then adds his +3 <span style="text-transform:uppercase;">Cha</span> for a total of 5.
 The Wyvern’s WP is 12 so this fails.
 Bad luck!*